Bruce Bochy: San Francisco Giants (2007–2019)

-Bochy finished his Giants managerial career with a regular season record of 1052–1054 and a post–season record of 36–17.
-In 13 seasons under Bochy, the Giants had seven winning seasons, four playoff appearances, and three NL pennants and World Series championships.
-After retiring as manager, Bochy served in a front office role with the Giants.
+Bochy finished his Giants managerial career with a regular season record of 1,052–1,054 and a post–season record of 36–17.
+In 13 seasons under Bochy, the Giants had seven winning seasons, resulting in two National League West Division titles and two Wild Card Game berths in four playoff appearances, as well as three NL pennants and World Series championships.
+After retiring as field manager, Bochy served in a front office role with the Giants.
+The Giants have not reissued Bochy's number 15.